Mapping urban segregation through co-residence network reconstruction: Results

+{ The five most populous nationalities in the larger cluster are Austria, Ukraine, Germany, Russia, and Hungary, while the most populous nationalities in the smaller cluster are Serbia, Turkey, Syria, Romania, and Croatia.
+Most countries within each cluster belong to geographically proximate or regionally connected areas.
+This does not imply that every pair of countries within a cluster is directly adjacent or geographically close.
+Rather, the clusters can reflect indirect regional continuity, where countries are connected through intermediate countries within the same group that bridge nearby regions.
+This pattern suggests that geographical homophily is associated with the clustering structure, although other factors, including economic conditions, may also contribute to the observed district-level residence patterns.
+Among the unclustered countries, China and Afghanistan stand out for their relatively distant geographic locations compared to the others. }

-{ Beyond cultural homophily at the macro-level, national homophily, the tendency for individuals to associate with others from the same nationality, may also significantly contribute to the observed segregation patterns within Vienna.
-In Methods, we characterise the homophily level for each nationality using the Dissimilarity index, the proportion of members of a group who would need to relocate so that the group fractions at the district-level match the city-wide distribution.
-Turkey, Germany, and Italy have the highest level of homophily, while Hungary and Slovakia have the weakest level (see Methods section for details). }
+{ Beyond geographical homophily at the macro level, national homophily, understood here as the tendency of residents from the same nationality to be concentrated in certain districts, may also contribute to the observed residential sorting patterns within Vienna.
+In the Methods section, we characterise the homophily level for each nationality using the Dissimilarity index, defined as the proportion of members of a group who would need to relocate for the group fractions at the district-level to match the city-wide distribution.
+Turkey, Germany, and Italy have the highest levels of homophily, while Hungary and Slovakia have the lowest. }

-{ When a particular nationality exhibits a strong degree of homophily (with the majority of its members residing in the same districts), it can act as an anchor, attracting migrants from other countries with similar cultural backgrounds, forming diasporas \citep{PrietoCuriel2024}.
-This concentration not only strengthens the presence of the initial nationality within the area but also encourages nationalities with similar cultural backgrounds to settle nearby, creating pockets of cultural cohesion across the city.
-Therefore, this micro-level homophily, which captures preferences for co-living within one's national group, can compound with the clustering effects observed across larger cultural groups.
-Next, we examine in greater detail how neighbourhood wealth disparities and diversity characteristics also contribute to this clustering pattern, acting as additional forces in shaping co-living preferences.
+{ When a particular nationality exhibits strong homophily, with a large share of its residents concentrated in specific districts, it may act as a residential anchor within the shared residence network, being associated with stronger shared residence links to other nationalities with related cultural or regional backgrounds \cite{PrietoCuriel2024}.
+Such concentrations can contribute to broader patterns of cultural and regional clustering across the city.
+Therefore, national homophily at the district level may reinforce the clustering structure observed among larger groups of countries.
+Next, we examine how neighbourhood income disparities and district diversity are associated with these residential patterns. }

+{ \paragraph{Neighbourhood income.} Neighbourhood income is closely associated with residential patterns and the socio-economic composition of urban areas.
+By examining income disparities across districts, we assess whether the residence clusters identified in the network are systematically related to the economic profile of the districts in which different nationalities are registered.
+To do this, we incorporate an additional publicly available dataset to approximate district-level income (Supplementary Note \ref{sec:incomerepresentativeness}). }